tensorflow/tfx/docs/guide/evaluator.md

 (and optionally a
 [ValidationResult](https://www.tensorflow.org/tfx/model_analysis/api_docs/python/tfma/ValidationResult)
 if validation was used) that can be loaded using [TFMA](tfma.md).
-The following is an exmmple of how to load the results into a Jupyter notebook:
+The following is an example of how to load the results into a Jupyter notebook:

 ```
 import tensorflow_model_analysis as tfma